 Sympistis lacticollis (Smith, 1908)

-Sympistis lacticollis is a small (FW length 12 - 14 mm) moth with a simple forewing pattern of thin black veins against a gray background that flies in dry forests and steppe in the fall.
+Sympistis lacticollis is a small (FW length 12 - 14 mm) moth that flies in dry forests and steppe in the fall.
+It has a simple forewing pattern of thin black veins against a gray background.
 The forewing is even powdery medium gray, minimally darker basally and distally.
 Most of the veins are dark gray, darkest at the cubital veins.
-The antemedial line is reduced to a short oblique black segment at the costa and the postmedial line is only a dot on the costa.
+The antemedial line is reduced to a short oblique black segment at the costa, and the postmedial line is only a dot on the costa.
 Short gray triangles between the veins form the terminal line.
-The fringe is gray, very weakly checkered with dark.
+The fringe is gray and very weakly checkered.
 The spots are absent.
 The hindwing is light gray, darker in females, with darker gray near the outer margin.
 The veins area dark gray but the discal spot is nearly obsolete.
 A thin terminal line is present.
 The hindwing fringe is white with a gray base.
 The top of the head is black.
 The thorax is powdery gray.
 The male antenna is filiform.

 This species can usually be identified by its small size, gray forewing with dark veins, and a black line across the top of the head.